Skip to content

 Can You Get Your GED Online?
 [Full Guide 2026]

-• Minimum age for online testing: 18 years old (Some states allow 16 or 17-year-olds with permission.)
+• Minimum age for online testing: 18 years old (but check the table to be sure)

 • States where you can take and pass the GED test online: This depends on where you live.
 Not all states offer online testing.

-• States where you can prepare for the GED test online: Every US state allows you to prepare online.
+• States where you can prepare for the GED test online: ALL!
+You can study and prepare online from anywhere.

-• Next steps: Check your state's requirements and start preparing.
+• Next steps: Check out your state's rules in the table below.

 GED Online Testing Requirements by State